CSCfi/csc-user-guide/docs/computing/lustre.md

 Metadata Servers (MDSs) and stored on Metadata Targets (MDTs).
 Basically, the servers handle the requests for accessing the file contents and metadata; the applications do not access disks directly.
-Lustre systems uses typically multiple OSSs/MDSs together with multiple OSTs/MDTs to provide parallel I/O capabilities.
+Lustre systems use typically multiple OSSs/MDSs together with multiple OSTs/MDTs to provide parallel I/O capabilities.

-* Object Storage Servers (OSSs): They handle requests from the clients in order to access the storage.
+* *Object Storage Servers* (OSSs): They handle requests from the clients in order to access the storage.
 Moreover, they manage a set of OSTs;
   each OSS can have more than one OST to improve the I/O parallelism.
-* Object Storage Targets (OSTs): Usually, an OST consists of a block of storage devices under RAID configuration.
-The data are stored in one or more objects, and each object is stored on a separate OST.
+* *Object Storage Targets* (OSTs): Usually, an OST consists of a block of storage devices under RAID configuration.
+The data is stored in one or more objects, and each object is stored on a separate OST.
-* The Metadata Server (MDS): A server that tracks the locations for all the data so it can decide which OSS and OST will be used.
+* *Metadata Server* (MDS): A server that tracks the locations for all the data so it can decide which OSS and OST will be used.
 For example, once a file is opened, the MDS is not involved any more.
-* The Metadata Target (MDT): The storage contains information about the files and directories such as file sizes, permissions, access dates.
+* *Metadata Target* (MDT): The storage contains information about the files and directories such as file sizes, permissions, access dates.
 For each file MDT includes information about the layout of data in the OSTs such as the OST numbers and object identifiers.